devopsdays/devopsdays-web/content/blog/good-better-best.md

 we’re piloting a “post event survey”, where we’re asking events to share nuances about their event and how it ran.
-We know that most if not all devopsdays events use the devopsdays.org website, so we can see how many sponsors and speakers each event attracted, along with ticket pricing.
-But often the total number of attendees and how the event actually felt on the ground, including attendees, sponsors, and organizers.
+We know that most if not all devopsdays events use the devopsdays.org website, so we can see how many sponsors and speakers each event attracted, along with ticket pricing; but we don't often have visibility into the total number of attendees and how the event actually felt on the ground, including attendees, sponsors, and organizers.
 We hope this information will help us tailor guidance to other events in the future.